CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 ### Climate model projections

-These datasets are produced by simulations of the Earth system with climate models ("model runs").
+These datasets are produced by simulations of the Earth system with climate models.
 As for reanalysis ({numref}`three-stages-of-reanalysis`), there are global climate models (GCMs) and regional climate models (RCMs), with the latter driven by boundary conditions from the former.
 Climate model runs are usually started in the past and provide a consistent dataset of the historical and future climate.
+These consistent datasets are important to account for biases, i.e., models' individual preferences for under- or overestimating the values of output variables.
-This allows for the correction of model bias with respect to other historical data records and for the assessment of change signals without the introduction of model bias.
+By simulating the past as well as the future, biases can be corrected through comparison with other historical data records and change signals can be assessed within each simulation without the introduction of model bias.
 Projections of climate models depend on assumptions about drivers of the Earth system, which are formalized in emissions scenarios and socioeconomic pathways.

 Climate models represent physical processes in varying degrees of simplification.
 This reduces computational costs but limits how well these processes and their effects are (re)produced in simulations.
 E.g., many clouds and orographic effects occur at spatial and temporal scales not explicitly resolved by current climate models.
-Because each model has its specific representation of the Earth system, projections differ between models for the same scenarios.
+Because each model has its specific representation of the Earth system, projected changes differ between models for the same scenarios.
 Chaos and stochasticity in the Earth system additionally mean that multiple runs with the same model and scenario do not produce identical projections.
-Single- and multi-model ensembles of projections should therefore be considered to account for the inherent uncertainties of climate modelling in quantitative CRA.
+To account for the inherent uncertainties of climate modelling in quantitative CRA, multiple projections (so-called ensembles) from a single or multiple models should ideally be considered.

 :::{dropdown} CMIP6